 McMurry, William A. (P3, C1, L30)

-McMurry first enlisted with the Kentucky Guard in September 1956.
+McMurry first enlisted with the Kentucky Guard in September 1956 and served until September 1965 achieving the rank of Staff Sergeant.
+He reenlisted on 20 September 1972.
 He was a graduate Lafayette High School.

-In his civilian career, he was a dispatcher for W. T. Congleton concrete company.
-At the time of his death, McMurry had more than 15 years of service in the Kentucky National Guard.
+In his civilian career, he was a dispatcher for W. T. Congleton concrete company, now a part of Irving Materials Inc. At the time of his death, McMurry had more than 15 years of service in the Kentucky National Guard.

-McMurry is buried in the Lexington Cemetery, Section 48, Lot 612.
+McMurry was a member of the South Elkhorn Christian Church and is buried in the Lexington Cemetery, Section 48, Lot 612.